Esequiel378/walmart-challenge-backend/README.md

 docker-compose -f production.yml up
 ```

-Now you can visit http://{your-server-domain-or-ip}/docs or
+Now you can visit your server ip/domain at the ```/docs``` endpoint
-http://localhost/docs to view de api documentation
+or http://localhost/docs to view de api documentation

 ## Testing